-The Center for Rural Emergency Services and Trauma (CREST) is a Dartmouth-Hitchcock based collaborative program of 19 critical access hospitals and community hospitals.
+The Center for Rural Emergency Services and Trauma (CREST) is a Dartmouth Hitchcock Medical Center-based collaborative program of 19 critical access hospitals and community hospitals.

 CREST (Center for Rural Emergency Services and Trauma) was founded in 2007 with the mission of improving the emergency care of rural patients through efficient access to specialty care and supporting high-quality local care.

 CREST's 14th Annual Northern New England Rural Emergency Services and Trauma Symposium will be held on November 17, 2021.
-Please save the date and check back for more information as it becomes available.
+Click here to register today!

 Through innovative education, quality improvement, and best practice/protocol-sharing initiatives, CREST aims to tackle the obstacles faced by engaging in thoughtful conversation and collaboration with our regional colleagues.